 The most in-demand agencies will already have clients on their books helping them migrate from Magento 1 to Magento 2 well in advance of the end of life date.
 Some agencies may also opt to avoid rescuing problematic Magento 1 sites, allowing their developers to gain more experience on Magento 2 instead.

 Most merchants running Magento 1 will most likely have an existing Magento agency looking after their website; running health checks and implementing security patches and module upgrades when required.

 If you decide to forgo migrating away from Magento 1 after June 2020 then chances are that your agency will no longer maintain or host your website as it may become a liability to them.

 Therefore, your website then becomes your responsibility for keeping secure and updated – which is made even more difficult as there are no longer any official updates available.

-A good migration doesn’t happen overnight, with most Magento 1 to Magento 2 migrations taking on average between 3 and 6 months to complete successfully, depending on the complexity of your website’s functionality and the depth of your product catalogue.
+A good migration doesn’t happen overnight.
+With most Magento 1 to Magento 2 migrations taking on average between 3 and 6 months to complete successfully.
+This depends on the complexity of your website’s functionality and the depth of your product catalogue.